 Crafting a successful Geography essay requires logical thinking skills and adequate content knowledge.
 For some students, it may be difficult to score well in examinations if they do not have enough practice.

 We have outlined several main techniques on how to score well for Geography from our favorite Geography teachers across Singapore:

-1. Knowing the structure and specifications of the exam
+1. Knowing the exam’s format and requirements

-For O-level Geography, these are the 2 papers:
+For O-level Geography, there are 2 papers:

 [ Paper 1 ] – 2 sections of structured questions, 50% of the total score

-Section A is a required issue on Regional inquiries focused on the topics of Coastal / Global Tourism.
+Section A is a required issue on Regional Inquiries focused on the topics of Coastal / Global Tourism.
 Recommended to spend 55 minutes here with a value of 25 marks.

-Section B consists of 2 organized questions on the same topics where you select 1 on them.
+Section B consists of 2 questions on the same topics where you select 1 on them.
 Recommended to spend 45 minutes here with a value of 25 marks